 Cubs Great News!
 Cubs Is on Wednesday evenings at 18:15 in the Hut.
 The Cubs are getting on well with their new Pack and have an exciting programme organised for the Autumn Term.
 There are still vacancies for Boys and Girls aged 8 -10½ so we look forward to seeing you there.
 Join the adventure!

 Scouts We are also keen to re-establish the Scout Troop so would love to hear from young people between 10½ and 14 years who are interested in joining.

 Beavers Finally to make full use of our superb Hut across all ages, we are looking for willing adult volunteers to lead a Beaver Colony for boys and girls between 6 and 8 years old.
 Just to highlight what Beavers are about, here is an extract from the Scout website.
 ‘Beavers are our youngest members, and generally meet for an hour per week.
 They enjoy all that Scouting has to offer; being introduced to outdoor activities, having the opportunity to be creative, explore their local community and experience the excitement of a Beaver Scout Sleepover with their friends.’
 Please get in touch if you feel you could help in this.
-Email click here to contact
+Email See online magazine for contact details.

 ASTON INGHAM PARISH COUNCIL NEWS

 Why not visit www.astoninghampc.org for up-to-date news on community issues?

 The below notes are an abbreviation of the unconfirmed minutes.
 For a more detailed account and complete minutes when approved, see the website.